openedx/docs.openedx.org/source/educators/how-tos/communication/administer_discussions.rst

 inappropriate or off-topic material, should be edited quickly to remove text, images, or links.

-.. removed note for open edx re edit behavior in mobile apps.
-Posts can
-.. now be edited in the mobile apps (though ability depends on permissions)
-..
-CT April 25, 2016

 #.
 View the live version of the course.